Pauline Hanson's Please Explain: "Gender Confusion"

 In September 2024, the episode "Gender Confusion" was re-released, which removed Life Education Australia branding that was present in the original version of the episode.
 The revised episode's description claimed that "originally, this episode didn't get the attention it deserved due to some behind-the-scenes hiccups", likely as a result of a copyright claim by Life Education Australia.
 The episode still features the iconic giraffe puppet Healthy Harold, the mascot of Life Education Australia.

 "The State of Queensland"

 In June 2024, Australian conservationist Robert Irwin's lawyers threatened to sue Hanson over the episode "The State of Queensland", which criticises the state Labor government's policies on issues such as crime, native title, health and the economy.
 It features Irwin and cartoon character Bluey (a dog who is the titular character of a popular Australian children's animated television series set in Brisbane, who the Queensland Government are using to promote tourism in the state).
 Hanson refused to take the video down and told Irwin to "lighten up".

+"Don't Be Hastie"

+In September 2026, Liberal MP Andrew Hastie labelled Pauline Hanson and Barnaby Joyce as "lying cowards" over the episode "Don't be Hastie", which labelled him as a "traitor" for giving evidence against military veteran Ben Roberts-Smith in a defamation trial against him.
+Hastie told them to either "own up" to the accusations of being a traitor or delete the video.
+Hastie stated that he would not take legal action against the statement, adding that he would not sue someone who was backed financially by Australia's richest person, Gina Rinehart.
+Pauline Hanson responded, stating she was "not calling him a traitor to this country" and it was simply a "satirical cartoon".
+Barnaby Joyce responded by saying that he was just being "emotional" because of the electoral risk One Nation posed on Hastie's electorate, Canning, referencing the Secret Harbour state by-election, which had One Nation win the seat of Secret Harbour, which overlaps Hastie's electorate.

+Multiple politicians from different parties have also criticised Hanson's claims against Hastie.
+Tasmanian Senator Jacqui Lambie claimed that Hanson was an "angry little woman" and an attack on Hastie would mean an attack on all that served.
+Opposition Leader Angus Taylor said it was "wrong for the cartoon to stay on the internet" and Energy Minister Chris Bowen said that Hastie was a "patriot".
+The Returned and Services League of Australia also criticised Hanson over the episode.